zhongwencool/maxwell/README.md

 There is no distinction between request and response middleware, it's all about executing `run` function at the correct time.

-For example, z request logger middleware could be implemented like this:
+For example, request logger middleware could be implemented like this:

 ```ex
 defmodule Maxwell.Middleware.RequestLogger do